-PACE financings in Illinois are attached to the commercial property and “run with the land”.
-Repayment obligations from energy efficiency and renewable energy projects financed through a voluntary PACE assessment seamlessly transfer to any new owner upon sale of the commercial property.
+C-PACE financings in Illinois are attached to the commercial property and “run with the land.”
+Repayment obligations from C-PACE projects financed through a voluntary C-PACE assessment seamlessly transfer to any new owner upon sale of the commercial property.
 Similarly, the new owner of the commercial property continues to benefit from the ongoing savings from the energy efficiency, renewable energy, and water conservation property enhancements.
 Use the links on this page to explore program details and eligibility requirements, and to find additional help and information.